Ecuador

 Cheri Kendrick

-Cheri, residing on the vibrant Honduran island of Utila, finds her peace amidst the serene waters and lush tropical gardens, cultivating a profound connection with nature.
+Cheri, who lives on the idyllic island of Utila, Honduras, finds her peace amidst serene waters and lush tropical gardens, cultivating a profound connection with nature.
 She thrives on immersive travel experiences that explore diverse cultures, gastronomy, and horticulture, with safaris being her ultimate favorite getaway.

 As the Operations Manager at Girls' Guide to the World, she leverages her extensive background in tourism and hospitality to expertly plan wellness retreats, transform chaos into harmony, and lead teams with finesse.
 Cheri's passion for enriching experiences and her commitment to well-being make her a driving force in creating unforgettable journeys.